We are a network of organizations and individuals pursuing the vision of Grand River Food Forestry.

 Community Capacity Builder.

 Doug McKlusky had a successful thirty-year career in education as well as becoming one of the first environmental science specialist with the WRDSB in the late 1970’s.
-After retiring he has kept active on many community committee’s!
 He became involved with Edible Forest Heights in his current role as the vice-president of the board of directors of the Forest Heights Community Association.
-As a long-term resident of Forest Heights, he is passionate about environmental development of the Waterloo Region.
+Doug is passionate about environmental development of the Waterloo Region.

 Jill Bechard is a retired teacher with a life-long interest in the natural environment.
 She is an avid gardener and has been a member of the Kitchener Horticultural Society for many years.
-As well as being involved with the Edible Forest Heights Committee, she takes care of the gardens at the Forest Heights branch of the Kitchener Public Library & foster dogs for the Lions Foundation of Canada Dog Guides.
+Jill takes care of the gardens at the Forest Heights branch of the Kitchener Public Library & foster dogs for the Lions Foundation of Canada Dog Guides.

 Kim Fellows the outreach coordinator for Pollination Canada, a project under the umbrella of Seeds of Diversity Canada.
 Kim loves to speak, and plant, for the bees.
 Kim was our inspiration to build fedges (food hedges).
 One of her favorite projects was the creation of a Pollinator Fedge at Kitchener’s Hope and Unity Community Garden, bringing gardeners and pollinators together.